 When you join our residence hall community, you unlock a door that offers exciting, new experiences, academic and personal support, meaningful engagement with others and lifelong friendships.
 Our community will challenge you, support you and inspire you.
 It is diverse and filled with energy and excitement.
 As the students say “The vibez and the vine are synonymous”!

 Our staff members and partners are available to guide and support you.
 Your Student Services and Development Manager (SSDM), charged with ensuring that Irvine Hall delivers on its promises, lives on the property.
 She is supported by six (6) Graduate Students known as Resident Advisors (RAs), who also live in the Hall.
 The staff here is a great resource.
 Get to know your RA on arrival.
 If you ever need help, I encourage you to look to your RA for assistance in getting in touch with the right person.
 We are dedicated to making your time here as successful and fulfilling as you want it to.

 The oldest of the existing Halls of Residence at the University of the West Indies (UWI), Irvine Hall was named in honour of Sir James Irvine.
 Sir James was the Chairman of the Committee which recommended the founding of the then University College of the West Indies (UCWI) which later became the UWI.

-Irvine Hall opened its doors in 1950 and has for over 65 years provided a unique living-learning experience for its residents.
+Irvine Hall opened its doors in 1950 and has for 70 years provided a unique living-learning experience for its residents.
 Known as the Hall of Culture, Pride and Vybes, Irvine Hall provides an engaging community where students develop excellence in academics, politics, leadership, sports, arts and culture.